Understanding the interaction between the immune system and cancer to enhance patient outcomes

 How can we use the body’s immune system to prevent and treat cancer?

-It is now clear that traditional cancer therapies, such as radiotherapy and chemotherapy, used to fight advanced or metastatic disease, are not enough to further prolong patient survival or enhance their quality of life.
-Therefore, newer therapeutic interventions are necessary to meet these critical clinical challenges.
-With a singular focus, the scientific and clinical research activities in Roswell Park’s Tumor Immunology and Immunotherapy Program have pursued a different path, one that involves developing safe and effective immune-directed therapies, known as immunotherapy.
-These therapies attack cancer in a very different way – by using a patient's own immune system as the drug of choice.
+With a singular focus, the scientific and clinical research activities in Roswell Park’s TII Program have pursued a different path, one that involves developing safe and effective immune-directed therapies, known as immunotherapy.
+These therapies attack cancer in a very different way – by using a patient's own immune system and cells as a living drug of choice.

 Program leaders